 Most patients tolerate Botox injections well, but we can supply a topical numbing cream if needed.
 After washing and preparing the treatment area, the injector then places the gel under the skin and into the specific muscles.
-This requires an extensive knowledge of facial muscles and anatomy, so you should always receive injections from licensed and experienced injectors.
+This requires extensive knowledge of facial muscles and anatomy, so you should always receive injections from licensed and experienced injectors.
 Depending on how many areas you choose to have treated, your procedure can take as little as fifteen minutes.

 What Can I Expect After Treatment?

 Some patients experience minor swelling or redness at the injection site, as well as some discomfort.
 It can take up to a week for the injection to completely take effect, but patients normally retain some movement of the treated muscles while Botox is in place.
 It’s important to avoid rubbing or massaging the treatment area after the procedure, as this can cause the injection to spread to unwanted areas.
 Botox usually lasts from three to four months, after which the injection can be repeated.